The public parts of my notebook.

 A mental model is way to explain or predict a set of observations.
 For example: the idea of scale can be used as a partial explanation for Coca-Cola's success.
 Munger's intellectual approach: array a set of inter-disciplinary mental models on a latticework.
 The lattice is both a place to describe the relationships between the models, and a place to hang experience.

 There is a lot of nonsense on the internet about the value of mental models.
 "Think better by learning these 47 mental models", where each is accompanied by a one paragraph explanation.
 Munger's book shows why these posts are bullshit.
-For example: he talks about the model of "scale" as a rich, deeply interconnected idea, in contrast the the blog post one shots like "the simplest explanation is usually the right one".
+For example: he talks about the model of "scale" as a rich, deeply interconnected idea, in contrast to the blog post one shots like, "the simplest explanation is usually the right one".

 A collection of crisp, nuts-and-bolts guidelines (heuristics) for better object-oriented designs.
 It's cool that it was written twenty-four years ago.
 Amazon

 I took two ideas from this.
 First, a precise definition of an imprecisely used word.
 A strategy is a method designed to solve a well-defined problem.
 Second, the elements of a business should be coherent.
 A Walmart competitor thinking that they can be successful by imitating the practice of using stores as distribution centers is doomed to failure.
 They don't see that this is just one part of an approach to making prices as low as possible.
 Amazon

 A pretty good set of agile/craftsman rules of thumb about designing better software and building developer skills.
 I wish I'd read it earlier in my career.
 Wikipedia

 Insanely Great and Hackers are two of my favorite books.
 Levy's Google one was good, too.
 This book was disappointing.
 There were some interesting sections about how parts of Facebook were designed (the wall, people you may know).
 But way too much of the book is about privacy stuff which, I'm afraid to say, I found quite dull.
 Amazon